MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-operations-hgs.md

 14. Disable each certificate by replacing the certificate type and thumbprint in the following command: `Set-HgsKeyProtectionCertificate -CertificateType Encryption -Thumbprint <Thumbprint> -IsEnabled $false`
 15. After ensuring VMs are still able to start with the certificates disabled, remove the certificates from HGS with `Remove-HgsKeyProtectionCertificate -CertificateType Encryption -Thumbprint <Thumbprint>`

+> [!IMPORTANT]
-> **Important** VM backups will contain old key protector information that allow the old certificates to be used to start up the VM.
+> VM backups will contain old key protector information that allow the old certificates to be used to start up the VM.
 > If you are aware that your private key has been compromised, you should assume that the VM backups can be compromised, too, and take appropriate action.
 > Destroying the VM configuration from the backups (.vmcx) will remove the key protectors, at the cost of needing to use the BitLocker recovery password to boot the VM the next time.